-Basic Counter Surveillance Precautions
+Basic Counter Surveillance precautions

 - Don't make it easy - Keep yourself to yourself.
 Tell friends and family the minimum they need to know.
 If you're going on a business trip and want to keep it private, make sure you don't leave suitcases around before and after.
-Don't leave foreign currency in your wallet and don't leave souvenirs lying around.
+Don't leave foreign currency in your wallet, and don't leave souvenirs lying around.
 It almost goes without saying that you should be very wary of using social media.
 If you insist on using it, ensure you've got location settings switched off on all platforms.

 - Varying your routine - If you suspect you are being watched or followed, one of the best things you can do is vary your routine.
-In early 2015, the Metropolitan Police Force issued a warning to its officers to not be predictable amid growing concerns of terrorist attacks.
-Officers were advised to vary where they parked their car, the route that they took home, and where they went.
+In early 2015, the Metropolitan Police Force issued a warning to its officers not to be predictable amid growing concerns about terrorist attacks.
+Officers were advised to vary where they parked their car, the route they took home, and where they went.

-- Concealing your behaviour - If you need to conduct certain activities, for example performing sensitive work for a commercial client, you may not need to protect yourself as such but its a good idea to keep what youre doing on the down low.
-Simple counter surveillance steps like preparing a cover story, avoiding inviting questions (dont walk around with a folder marked Top Secret, for example!) and concealing what youre doing with plausible alternatives.
+- Concealing your behaviour - If you need to conduct certain activities, such as performing sensitive work for a commercial client, you may not need to protect yourself.
+Still, its a good idea to keep what you're doing on the down low.
+Simple counter-surveillance steps like preparing a cover story, avoiding inviting questions (dont walk around with a folder marked Top Secret, for example!) and concealing what you're doing with plausible alternatives.

-- Know what people are looking for - A huge part of keeping your privacy in tact is in knowing what people would be looking for in the first place.
+- Know what people are looking for - A huge part of keeping your privacy intact is in knowing what people would be looking for in the first place.
 If people want to know about your financial conduct, using cash where possible will make it harder for you to be traced.
 If you think someone has been engaged to track your movement, make it hard for them to identify you.
 Think, how would you describe yourself to a police officer?
 Your distinguishing features are the first things to dumb down.
 If you're bald, wear a hat.
 This won't make you unidentifiable, but it will make it harder to distinguish you as matching the criteria.

 - Being non-descript - Did you know that one in five of us would automatically fail the MI5 application process?
 Tattoos - something that one in five of us have - are one of the key things that make you stand out, according to our intelligence services.
 So is being distinctively tall, short or muscular.
 If you dont want to be watched or monitored, making yourself look as ordinary as possible is a good idea.